Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Improve Logical Preference Consistency in LLMs via REPAIR

 Estimating global rankings from noisy pairwise annotations is essentially a rank aggregation problem.
 We use the win-loss rate method due to its simplicity and two key advantages: \textbf{1)} it performs well with partial and sparse comparisons, which is common in real-world preference datasets, and \textbf{2)} it remains unaffected by the order in which comparisons are presented.
-While other rank aggregation methods like ELO or the Bradley-Terry model \citep{bradley1952rank} could be explored for improved results, our choice serves as a proof-of-concept rather than an optimization for best performance.
+In Appendix~\S\ref{appen:ranking methods}, we compare the performance of alternative rank aggregation methods, such as the ELO rating and the Bradley-Terry model, within the \repair framework.
+Additionally, we provide a detailed analysis of their respective strengths and limitations.

 The win-loss rate for each item is calculated as the number of comparisons it wins minus the number of comparisons it loses and then divided by the number of comparisons it participates in.
 Following that, as shown in Figure~\ref{fig:augment}, we rank the item by the value of its win-loss rate.
-This way, we can aggregate a full or partial ranking.
-We then split the ranking into a self-consistent pairwise comparison set.
-We can further augment the dataset by adding the comparisons using the negated relation.
+Through this way, a full or partial ranking is aggregated.
+We then extrapolate the ranking into a self-consistent pairwise comparison set, which can be further augmented by adding comparisons with the negated relation.